rJefferyXie/Chess-Program-with-Minimax-Visualizer/README.md

 * In zero-sum games such as chess and checkers where one player winning means that the other player has to lose, the minimax algorithm can be used to create an AI.
 The minimax algorithm calculates the relative strength of each player on the board and returns a number based on its evaluation function.
 The min player (black in chess), makes moves that will make the evaluation of the current board as small as possible, and the max player (white in chess) will make moves that make the evaluation of the current board as big as possible.
   * To learn more, visit https://www.chessprogramming.org/Minimax
 * As you increase the depth, the AI will play better, at the cost of taking exponentially more time to calculate its best move.
-  * At a depth of 1, the AI will only calculate the move that immediately betters its current position without thinking about the future repurcussions of its move.
+  * At a depth of 1, the AI will look through all of its available moves for its pieces and calculates the best move that improves its current position without thinking about the future repurcussions of its move.
 This means that if the AI is given an opportunity to take a piece, it always will.
 (The AI will prioritize pieces with higher values, ex.
 Capturing Queen > Capturing Knight)
   * At a depth of 2, the AI will calculate its current best move, along with calculating your best move if they make that particular move.
 Calculating the strength of the moves is where the minimax algorithm comes in.
 It tries to minimize the strength of your best response, while also maximizing the strength of its move.
   * At a depth of 3, the AI is able to calculate its position after its current best move, calculate the position after your best move in response, and then assuming you make the best possible move (up to the standards of the eval function), it can also calculate its next best move and position.